na-na-hi/renget/archive/tmd2many_days.md

 As the red sun settles into the late noon, the fires simmer and the skeleton of the Subsumed Château is left standing, charred, but triumphant.
 Everyone gets to live.

 !!!
 (1/20/24 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #09 Old Stories - Date: Sol 23, 2nd Moon of Tornadus, 550 Full Seasons
 Recovering from the ordeal of the Twilight Syndrome attack, the Guild League shows up to take a first-hand account of the situation.
+Sneasel appears to take advantage of the situation, seemingly for her own benefits.
+Greasing the wheels with nothing more than vague promises, she sends your group off on an errand to investigate an old ruin.
+After some light travel, you all stumble upon the cave containing the preserved structures.
+With as much care as a tornado in a shop, the place is raided for anything useful.
+And so you return triumphantly with the artifacts in tow, Sneasel departs pleased.

 !!! note (1/23/24 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #EV05 To Bar None - Date: Sol 2, 3rd Moon of Tornadus, 550 Full Seasons
+It begins... the re-construction of the devastated inn, building it up to be better than ever before!
+Except, well, on the exterior it's still going to be the exact same Subsumed Château, honoring the idea that no matter the carnage, it will always return.
+Together, your group sets out to gather and assess the materials, either new or reclaimed from the fires.
+Days and nights planning on how to handle this, assisted by the grateful villagers of Baram Town... it's all coming together smoothly.
+Soon, you'll have a proper place to rest your heads again.

 !!! note (2/4/24 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #EV06 Missing the Mark - Date: Sol 2, 3rd Moon of Tornadus, 550 Full Seasons
 Ishmael is putting together a team.
 You've found a way to infiltrate the mysterious Bright Bandit base.
 Expecting something rugged and raggedy, you're instead met with a crude paradise for the delinquents and problem children of the Air Continent.
 Happening across interesting characters the likes of a naive Torchic and artistic Chespin, the three of you—Ishmael, and a disguised Spike and Brook—wander the ravine at your leisure, but the pretty sights and (mostly) kind Pokémon made most of you a little too comfortable.
 So you take a risk, heading to where you believe the main operation to be, and get a thorough reminder that you're out of your element.
 Freedom, creativity, chaos, all come together to create one big, annoying picture painted in neon.
 Come back soon...